anpham6/chrome-docs/source/cloud/atlas.rst

 @pi-r/atlas
 ===========

+.. versionadded:: 0.12.0

+  - *AtlasDatabaseQuery* property **withFields** for use with projections was created.
+  - *AtlasDatabaseQuery* property **timeoutMS** for limiting the duration of a single command operation was created.

 .. versionchanged:: 0.11.0

   - NPM package **mongodb** was upgraded from *6.2* to :target:`7.1` with a :alt:`NodeJS 20.19` requirement.

+.. versionadded:: 0.10.2

+  - *AtlasDatabaseQuery* property **distinct** for using a specified field across a single collection was created.
+  - *AtlasDatabaseQuery* property **driverInfo** for driver information :alt:`(name/version/platform)` was created.

 .. versionadded:: 0.8.1